dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 ![DNSimple configuration is successful](/files/easy-dns-adding-dnsimple-ip.png)

-Then confirm the changes.

 It can take up to one hour for the first zone transfer.
 To check if your secondary is configured correctly, select the *DNS Settings* tab, then *check* the zone cache.
 The link shows you what EasyDNS is currently storing in its cache as your zone information.
-This should match what you see in your DNS settings within your Primary name server at DNSimple.
+This should match what you see in your DNS settings within the primary name server at DNSimple.

 ![DNSimple configuration is successful](/files/easy-dns-tools.png)